vypxl/tx8/spec/spec.md

 the lower 2 bytes via `Xs` and the lowest byte via `Xb`.
 The names are case-insensitive.
-(You can memorize the suffixes by thinking of: `int`, `short` and `byte`) The available CPU registers are described here:
+(You can memorize the suffixes by thinking of: `int`, `short` and `byte`)

+When reading from a smaller register in an operation that requires a 32-bit value, the value is zero-extended.
+When writing a larger value to a smaller register, the result is truncated.

+The available CPU registers are described here:

 - `A`,`B`,`C`,`D`: general purpose registers